-just on the Ist of each month, depending on the program.
-Automatic debit can be set up directly with the program upon enrollment or at any time.
+CYP offers three methods for families to pay their child care fees: (I) go to CYP Online Services to make payments and access other services, (2) authorize automatic debit payments, or (3) use a credit card.
+CYP does not accept cash or checks.
+When you register on CYP Online Services, you can arrange to pay your fees either on the Ist and I5th of each month or just on the Ist of each month, depending on the program.
 With automatic debit, payments are always on time, ensuring your child's care is never interrupted.
 Note that payment methods may vary for FCC programs; if your child is enrolled in the FCC program, check with your FCC Provider for payment options.